Coupling of magnetic and optomechanical structuring in cold atoms: Model

 where $D$ is the cloud diffusivity, $P(\rp,t) = \Gamma s/2$ the pump rate proportional to the total light intensity and the saturation parameter $s(\rp,t)$. $\Delta$ corresponds to the light-atom detuning in units of the full linewidth $\Gamma$.
 The relative strength of optomechanical driving to thermal fluctuations is characterized by

 where $k_B$ represents the Boltzmann constant and $T$ the temperature of the cloud.
 The formulation of Eq.~(\ref{eq:smolu4}) is beneficial as the grad-grad term can be neglected in the linear stability analysis (LSA) as it is second order in spatially inhomogeneous perturbations.
+It should be noted that $\sigma \sim 1/T$ and $D \sim T$ (see Eq.~(\ref{eq:D}) below), hence the driving of the optomechanical instability is actually independent of temperature but the counteracting fluctuations increase with temperature.
+As in a dilute thermal gas with well controlled stray magnetic fields there is no relaxation mechanism for magnetization structures other than the residual atomic motion, this implies that the temperature dependence of the optomechanical and magnetic instabilities will be similar.

-The treatment is based on the $J=1/2 \to J'=3/2$ depicted in Fig.~\ref{fig:line}.
-The equations of motions are for the populations $\rho_\pm$ for the ground states with $m_j=\pm 1/2$ are
+The treatment of the magnetization is based on the $J=1/2 \to J'=3/2$ depicted in Fig.~\ref{fig:line}.
+The quantization axis is chosen to be the wavevector of the pump light.
+Under the assumption discussed before that we are interested in rate equations for the ground state populations only, the equations of motions are for the populations $\rho_\pm$ for the ground states with $m_j=\pm 1/2$ are

 with $a=1/3$ and $a'= 2/9$ \cite{dalibard89}.